 Office of Public Interest and Community Service

-The office's recruiting initiatives include three major job fairs each year: the Government Interview Program, held annually in September, the Spotlight on Government Networking Fair, held annually in October and the Public Sector Recruiting Program, conducted jointly with George Washington University Law School and held each year in late January/early February.
+The office’s recruiting initiatives include three major job fairs each year: the Government and Public Interest Interview Program, held annually in September, the Spotlight on Government Networking Fair, held annually in October, and the Public Sector Recruiting Program, conducted jointly with George Washington University Law School and held each year in late January.
 In addition, we coordinate ongoing public sector resume collections and administer an extensive public sector jobs database.

 One of our signature programs for incoming students is the Public Interest Fellows Program, which provides a comprehensive support system for public interest-minded students from the first day of law school until graduation.
-To learn more about the program and how to apply, explore the Public Interest Fellows Program page.
+Information and applications are available through the Admitted Students portal during the summer before students start at Georgetown.